Who can make an income protection claim?

-Income protection can provide you with financial support during this stressful time.
-We're here to ensure you receive everything you're entitled to.
+Income protection insurance can provide you with financial support during this stressful time.
+Our experienced income protection lawyers are here to ensure you receive everything you're entitled to.

 It’s also important to know that if your injury or illness is likely to prevent you from permanently returning to your normal work duties (rather than just temporarily), you may also be eligible to make a claim for a Total and Permanent Disability (TPD) lump sum.